cpear/BlazorComponentBus/README.md

 ## Subscribe to a message type

-Blazor Components you want to react to a specific message must subscribe to that type of message.
+Blazor Components you create can react to events that are submitted by subscribing to them.
 In the example above the **SchoollRosterComponent** would subscribe to the **StudentAddedEvent**.

-To subscribe to an event/message you must call Bus.Subscribe() and pass the message type, and a method you want called whenever a message of that type is published.
+To subscribe to an event/message you must call Bus.Subscribe().
+This will let the message broker know what type of message your blazor component is subscribed to and what to do when it gets one (execute a callback to the subscribing component).

     @inject BlazorComponentBus.ComponentBus Bus